mchaker/hello-whirled/README.md

 hello-whirled
 =============

-A new... spin... on an age-old exercise
+A new... spin... on an age-old exercise.